karooolis/til/javascript/const-let-var.md

 As for `const`, it should be used to declare variables that will never change throughout the entirety of the program, such as access keys, names, configurations and things like that.
 From a technical standpoint, apparently it also allows JavaScript engines to compile the code in such way that it's more performant.

 In summary, from now on I will only use `let` for variables that will have their values reassigned, and `const` for values for which I do not expect or want the value to change during the entirety of an application.
-As for `var, I am not sure if there is any real reason to use it anymore and the Internet does not reveal any reasons either.
+As for `var`, I am not sure if there is any real reason to use it anymore and the Internet does not reveal any reasons either.

 ## Resources